MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 > `Microsoft.Bot.Builder.StreamingExtensions` preview packages have been deprecated.
 The SDK v4.8 now contains the [streaming code](https://github.com/microsoft/botbuilder-dotnet/tree/master/libraries/Microsoft.Bot.Builder/Streaming).
 If a bot previously made use of the preview packages they must be removed before following the steps below.

 1. In Visual Studio, open your bot project.
 1. Make sure the project uses version 4.8 or higher of the Bot Builder SDK.
-Also, make sure that the package [Microsoft.Bot.Connector.Directline](https://www.nuget.org/packages/Microsoft.Bot.Connector.DirectLine/3.0.3-Preview1) version v3.0.3-Preview1 or later is installed.
+Also ensure that the package [Microsoft.Bot.Connector.Directline](https://www.nuget.org/packages/Microsoft.Bot.Connector.DirectLine/3.0.3-Preview1) version v3.0.3-Preview1 or later is installed.
 1. Allow your app to use the **Bot Framework NamedPipe**:
     - Open the `Startup.cs` file.
     - In the ``Configure`` method, add code to ``UseNamedPipes``